-Ask you can see, to make the questions sound more personal, you can choose from an array of Replacement placeholders (like "First Name"), which would then be replaced by the reviewee's first name, correct pronoun, etc. You can start typing to see a list of user placeholders, or click "Insert" and select Replacements.
+To make the questions sound more personal, you can choose from several different replacement placeholders.
+For example, 'First Name' would then be replaced by the reviewee's first name.
+You can start typing to see a list of user placeholders, or click Insert and then select Replacements.

 And finally, it is also possible to include an overall rating in the performance review if you'd like, which you can configure at the end of the questionnaire.

-Please note that should you decide to include per-topic ratings, scaled questions and an overall rating, they will be independent of each other.
-There is no automatic averaging, so you'll have to trust the judgement of your team to correlate the overall rating to the per-topic ratings.
+Please note that should you decide to include per-topic scaled questions and an overall rating, they will be independent of each other.
+There is no automatic averaging, so you'll have to trust the judgment of your team to correlate the overall rating to the per-topic ratings.

 Set the cycle's timeline